trannguyenhung011086/resume-analyzer/README.md

 ## Deployment

-The deployment will use fly.io platform to host.
+The deployment will use fly.io platform to create 2 separate apps for backend and frontend.